Site Overlay

 What do Hemodialysis Registered Nurses do?

-Hemodialysis registered nurses provide specialized care to patients with kidney failure, administering treatments like hemodialysis, monitoring patient health, educating them on self-care and dietary needs, coordinating care with other medical professionals, and providing pre- and post-procedure care.
+Hemodialysis registered nurses provide specialized care to patients with kidney failure, administering hemodialysis treatments, monitoring patient health, educating patients on self-care and dietary needs, coordinating care with other medical professionals, and providing pre- and post-procedure care.

 They operate dialysis machines, manage patient medications, assess and document patient vitals, and provide ongoing support and education to patients and their families.